An interview with Sharon Blackie

 What do you love most, and hate most, about being a writer?

 I love the freedom to work when it suits you.
 I love the immersion into my own imaginal world – isn’t it amazing that this is my actual job?!
-I love language, agonising over precisely the right words and images.
+I love language, agonising over precisely the right words and images; I’m a punctuation perfectionist, too.
 I love threading myth into the story-cloth; it feels like the most profound act of creation – like weaving the world into being.
 I love hearing from readers that my books have changed them, or helped them to see something in their lives more clearly, or to understand themselves better.

 I don’t hate much about it.
 Sometimes, I struggle with book deadlines – not because I’m bad at keeping to them: quite the opposite.
 But if I’m not careful, they can hem me in and kill inspiration.
 Sometimes, books need longer to incubate than you’d first imagined; deadlines run the risk of cutting that process short.
 Sometimes I’m frustrated by the need to spend long hours at a computer.
 Then of course, there are the days when coherent and beautiful words just won’t come, and you have to learn to walk away.